 |Canterbury University Business and Law Building||Christchurch||2016||CBLB||Operational|

-|Christchurch Women's Hospital||Christchurch||July 2019||CWHB||Operational|
+|Christchurch Women's Hospital||Christchurch||2019||CWHB||Operational|

-|Canterbury University Civil and Mechanical Building||Christchurch||July 2019||CCMB||Operational|
+|Canterbury University Civil and Mechanical Building||Christchurch||2019||CCMB||Operational|

-|Canterbury University James Hight Library Building||Christchurch||July 2019||CJHB||Operational|
+|Canterbury University James Hight Library Building||Christchurch||2019||CJHB||Operational|